-Founded in 1958, Prince George’s Community College (PGCC) provides higher education to Prince George County and the Washington, D.C., metropolitan area.
-The college is based in Largo, Maryland, with an enrollment of nearly 30,000 students.
-PGCC offers over 100 fields of study through its academic, workforce-development, continuing-education, and personal-enrichment programs.
-It was the first educational institution in the county to integrate, and today serves more African-American students than any other post-secondary institution in the state of Maryland.
+Founded in 1958, Prince George’s Community College (PGCC) provides higher education to Prince George’s County and the Washington, D.C. metro area.
+The college is based in Largo, Maryland, with an enrollment of nearly 40,000 students.
+PGCC offers over 100 fields of study through its academic, workforce development, continuing education, and personal enrichment programs.
+The college was the first educational institution to integrate in the county, and today serves more African-American students than any other post-secondary institution in the state of Maryland.

 Additional specific responsibilities of the controller include:

 - Review financial reports for consistency, accuracy, accountability, and timeliness.

 - Oversee the timely closing of month-end and year-end financial account activities.